mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 {% endhighlight %}

 Now, also suppose you have a situation where you need to call our `add` function repeatedly, but provide the same first argument _every single time_.
-You could just go ahead and do this:
+You could just dive in and do this:

 {% highlight javascript %}
 add(1, 2) // 3